 Local SEO is part of contextual search engine optimization.
 Users’ contextual signals with social features and geography signals along with the geography entities from the queries can be used within the local search understanding.
-Local SEO can be performed with Google Maps, Yandex Maps, Apple Maps and Google My Business, Local Site Directories, Local Citations, Local News, Mentions, and Local Foot-traffic, reviews from local users, and more.
+Local SEO can be performed with Google Maps, Yandex Maps, Apple Maps, Google My Business, Local Site Directories, Local Citations, Local News, Mentions, Local Foot-traffic, reviews from local users, and more.
 Multilingual SEO and Multiregional SEO are connected to each other, and thus Local SEO and Multiregional SEO are related.
 A multilingual website’s brand can have multiple offices across different continents, countries, or cities.
-A multilingual SEO Project can include hundreds of Google My Business Accounts, and thousands of products, services from all these GMB Addresses.
+A multilingual SEO Project can include hundreds of Google My Business Accounts, and thousands of products, and services from all these GMB Addresses.

 What is the Relation Between International (Multilingual) SEO and Image SEO?

 Image SEO is the process of optimizing the visuals of a website to satisfy the users that search with images, or image search queries.
 Image search can be less language-dependent since visuals are universal for every language.
 But, landing pages of the images should be able to satisfy the users’ language.
-In this context, translating the texts on the images, translating the landing pages of the images, translating the structured data of the images are important for multilingual SEO in the context of Image SEO.
+In this context, translating the texts on the images, translating the landing pages of the images, and translating the structured data of the images are important for multilingual SEO in the context of Image SEO.
 A website that increases its relevance visually with images, and quality signals from the image search will benefit the web search results with the overall quality and relevance signals.
 In this context, the reciprocal effect of the multilingual sections with the visual search quality will benefit the multilingual SEO.